Evan K

-Evan K (born Evangelos Koukoularis; 27 May 1994) is a Greek/German composer and guitarist.
+Evangelos Koukoularis (born 27 May 1994), known professionally as Evan K, is a German-Greek guitarist.
 He is the lead guitarist of the German power metal band Mystic Prophecy, former and lead guitarist of the German dark rock band Enemy Inside and ex-guitarist of the industrial/death metal band Cypecore.
 Evan K also performs with the female symphonic metal band Exit Eden and works as a producer, solo artist and session musician in a wide range of music genres, from pop to rock and metal.

 Life and work

-Evan K started playing E-Guitar at the age of 11, inspired by famous hard rock bands like Scorpions, Deep Purple, Led Zeppelin, and Whitesnake.
+Evan K started playing guitar at the age of 11, inspired by famous hard rock bands like Scorpions, Deep Purple, Led Zeppelin, and Whitesnake.
 Five years later he completed the E-Guitar & Jazz Harmony program of Berklee College of Music through authorized local conservatories in Athens.
 At the age of 19, he left his German literature studies in Athens in order to study E-Guitar and popular music at the Popakademie Baden-Württemberg, University of Popular Music and Music Business in Mannheim, Germany.
 He was one out of the four guitarists chosen every year to study there.

 In 2015, Evan K joined the industrial/death metal band Cypecore.
 In January 2016, the band released its third studio album Identity, with Evan K in the line-up.

 In July 2016, Evan K released his first studio solo album Blue Lightning, where Fabio Lione (Rhapsody of Fire, Angra, Vision Divine) and Bob Katsionis (Firewind, Serious Black, Outloud), Markus Johansson (4ARM, Sylencer, THEM), Jimmy Pitts (Marco Minnemann, Christian Münzner) appear as special guests.
 The album was released in Europe via FC Metal Recordings and in Japan via King Records.